RezaK-81/win-rip-files-explorer/README.md

-# React shop for 1 products with order page
+# File explorer for WIN-RIP

+Get list of files from LAN folder.